syncfusion-content/maui-docs/MAUI/PDF-Viewer/Signature.md

 This section will go through how to add signature programmatically to a PDF document.

+Note: Currently, there is no support for add a text signature programmatically.

 ### Add handwritten signature

 To add a handwritten signature, You can create and add an ink annotation to a PDF document programmatically using the AddAnnotation method of the SfPdfViewer.
 Additionally in the case of signature you should set the `IsSignature` API of the ink annotation true.
 The following example explains how to create an ink annotation and add it as a signature to the first page of a PDF document.